lastChance08/srg_calculator/README.md

 # An XFEMM based switched reluctance generator calculator
-You need XFEMM binaries built for your architecture with a replaced fpproc/main.cpp file as the default one doesn't output inductance.
+You need XFEMM binaries built for your architecture with a replaced fpproc/main.cpp file as the default one doesn't output the inductance.

 ##### compute_inductance.py
 An XFEMM wrapper that changes the rotor position and runs XFEMM apps